zecollokaris/Flask-CLI/README.md

 ---

 ## Prerequisites
--You need to have nano text editor installed. you can find out whether you have it installed by typing nano --version in your terminal.
+* You need to have nano text editor installed. you can find out whether you have it installed by typing nano --version in your terminal.
 For most linux distributions, it is installed by default.

-####     Installing Nano Text Editor.
+**Installing Nano Text Editor.**

 However, if you don't have it installed, you can quicky do that by typing

 '''
  sudo apt-get install nano in your terminal)
 '''

+* You need to have (python3.6) installed in your machine.

+**Installing Python**

+To install python3.6 you can quicky do that by typing